 In stark contrast to the original, the U.S. Insurance Institute of Highway Safety gave the New Beetle among the best safety ratings in its class at the time of its launch.

-United States.
+The car was widely considered a flop in Europe, but it was a success in the United States.
 There, marketing campaigns enhanced the continued goodwill towards the original, and helped the new model to inherit it.
 The Volkswagen New Beetle was Motor Trend's Import Car of the Year [1] for 1999.
 A convertible version of New Beetle started production two years after launch, after many buyers had aftermarket conversions.

 For the 2006 model, the exterior is slightly redesigned with bigger bumpers and is fitted with a 2.5L 150hp I5 base engine, as seen on the A5 Jetta.